 Private transfer to Reykjavik.
 Overnight stay in a superior hotel in Iceland's capital.

-Optional activities: Horseback riding or whale watching or Blue Lagoon or extra sightseeing, depending on arrival time.
+Included choice of activities: Horseback riding or whale watching or Blue Lagoon or extra sightseeing, depending on arrival time or departure time.

 Day 2: GOLDEN CIRCLE & SOUTH COAST (400 km/248 mls)